satellite1012/damedamedesu/README.md

 - check that you've set DJANGO_SETTINGS_MODULE `heroku config:set DJANGO_SETTINGS_MODULE=sogi.settings`
 - set up the dbs like you would locally
-    - `heroku run python manage.py makemigrations portal`
+    - reset the database in heroku
     - `heroku run python manage.py migrate`